MicrosoftDocs/winrt-api/windows.networking.proximity/proximitydevice_publishmessage_1881696512.md

 Messages are converted to UTF-8 characters before they're transmitted.

-For Windows Store app, publications and subscriptions are active only if the calling app is in the foreground.
+For UWP apps, publications and subscriptions are active only if the calling app is in the foreground.